Have questions about how alimony works in Florida? We cover everything you need to know about alimony in FL here.

 Second, if the court finds there is a “need and ability,” a judge will consider various factors when determining alimony in Florida, including:

-Judges thus have broad discretion when considering what type of alimony to award and the details of the arrangement.
+So, how much is alimony in Florida?
+Judges have broad discretion when considering what type of alimony to award and the details of the arrangement, making it difficult to offer any type of average alimony payment in Florida.

 Also, note that a judge may consider whether either spouse committed adultery during the marriage and how this may have influenced marital funds.
 (E.g. if a spouse spent money on an apartment or trips with a girlfriend or boyfriend).